 SS304 or SS316

 Stainless steel 304 is the grade of steel required for food preparation and the most common grade used for domestic sinks, it is also known as SS304 and can be also used for commercial-grade kitchens.
 For hospital use or for use in external areas subject to high salt and acidic content, use the SS316 which is the marine grade stainless steel.

 Do I Need Sound Pads or Anti-condensation Paint?

 Yes!
 When you get your sink, flip it upside down and ensure it has;

-a) at least 1 sound absorbing pad on each external face including the bottom where the drain is; and
+a) at least 1 sound absorbing pad on each external face including the bottom where the drain is;

 b) a painted coating applied to all areas of the external face that prevent condensation on the underside of the sink.

 You want a sink from a reputable seller that provides support and warranty.
-You also want someone who knows what they are talking about when it comes to the right sink for you – not just some out of the garage operation!
+You also want someone who knows what they are talking about when it comes to the right sink for you – not just an out of the garage operation!
 Ask your buyer for technical detail drawings, assembly instructions and product specification to make sure they are the real deal.